 These nanoparticles were created by combining the curcumin with a polymer that increased its water solubility 20,000-fold.
 When taken orally this delivery method increased the bioavailibilty of curcumin 117-fold.
 These findings were published in a two-part study in Drug Delivery and Translational Research (part I and part II).

-In part one of the study, scanning electron microscopy and differential scanning calorimetry analysis at our UniSA facility were used to study the interaction between the polymer and the curcumin at different ratios.
-In addition, the polymer-curcumin nanoparticles were examined in their dissolved state using transmission electron microscopy at our University of Adelaide facility, Adelaide Microscopy.
+In part one of the study, scanning electron microscopy and differential scanning calorimetry analysis at our UniSA facility were used to study the effects of different ratios of the polymer and the curcumin.
+In addition, the polymer-curcumin nanoparticles were examined using transmission electron microscopy at our University of Adelaide facility, Adelaide Microscopy.

 In the second part of the study the researchers demonstrated that in a mouse model of Alzheimer’s disease the nanoparticles containing curcumin not only prevent cognitive deterioration but also reverse the damage.
 This finding paves the way for the development of clinical trials for Alzheimer’s.